Akora Khattak: Tomb of Khushal Khan Khattak

-Shrine of Akhund Adyan Baba Seljoki

-The Shrine of Great Turki Sufi Master and aalim Qutb e Aalam Sheikh Akhund Adyan (شیخ اخوند ادین سلجوقی قطب عالم) is situated near Kabul River.
-The road in front of the shrine traces back to the Sher Shah Suri regime; the road is called Shahi laar (شاہی لار) or royal road.
-Starting from civil hospital to military camp.
-The descendants of Sheik Akhund Adyan Baba Seljuki are living in Ziarat kaka Sahib and called Qazyan or Qazi.
-Sheikh Akhund Adyan Baba died in 1074 AH.
-Sheikh was teacher of Kaka Sahib.
-Outside the tomb of Akhun Adyan baba the grave of Shahbaz Khan Khattak (father of Khushal Khan Khattak) is lying.
-Due to his religious sacrifices of that time Mughal government built his fort like area for his shrine which was reconstructed by Khan Sahib Nur Ahmed Khan in the early 20th century.

 Dar-ul-Uloom Haqqania

-Darul Uloom-e-haqqania was founded by Maulana Abdul Haq (father of Maulana Sami Ul Haq) along with his companion Haji Mohammad Yousaf in 1947.
+Darul Uloom Haqqania was founded by Maulana Abdul Haq (father of Maulana Sami Ul Haq) along with his companion Haji Mohammad Yousaf in 1947.
 It is the second largest Islamic religious seminary in Pakistan.
-More than 8000 students have been educated there.

 Khushal Khan Khattak memorial library

-Akora Khan also has Khushal Khan Khattak Memorial Library and a small museum.
-Library was established in 1994 in the memory of Khushal Khan Khattak.
+Khushal Khan Khattak Memorial Library is a public library in Akora Khattak.
+The Library was established in 1994 in the memory of Khushal Khan Khattak.
 The museum has many medieval era artefacts, some of which were used by Khushal Khan Khattak.